Back to Blog

 • Batch processing or periodic reviews are conducted

-• Advanced analytics identify suspicious patterns
+• Analytics identify suspicious patterns

-• Alerts trigger investigations and possible SAR filings
+• Alerts trigger investigations and SAR filings

-Key Differences Between Both Approaches
+Key Differences

 Aspect Real-Time Monitoring Post-Transaction Monitoring

-Objective Prevention Detection & investigation
+Objective Prevention Detection & Investigation

 Speed Instant Delayed